hitchdev/hitchstory/examples/website/README.md

 ## How?

 The code that rewrites the story is [in the should_appear method in test_integration.py](https://github.com/hitchdev/hitchstory/blob/master/examples/website/tests/test_integration.py#LL104C14-L104C14).

-The same class also contains code for recording video and

-## Additional features on this repo:

-* The entire environment can be set up with one script and runs rootless inside one podman container and volume.
-* The browser tests can run in headless mode or with VNC.
-* The tests generate screenshots which are used for snapshot testing (comparing pixel by pixel) and used in the markdown docs.
-* The database fixtures can be written in-story.
-* Everything runs rootless using podman-in-podman.
-* No magic but still a very small amount of code required.

-The app under test is built in Django, but it can in theory test any combination of services that can be run with a docker-compose.yaml file.

 ## Run all the tests